FahadAminShovon/kubeTest/README.md

             - containerPort: 80
 ```

-this is a configuration file for an deployement object .
 Deployment represents a set of multiple, identical [pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/) .
 Deployement runs multiple replica of application and replaces or restarts any instances that fail or become unresponsive.

-deployment has template for pod we want to create and number of replicas we want.

 ***apiVersion:*** which version of kubernetes api are we using.
 Different object may requiere different version api Version. apps/v1 is the most common API group.
 It includes functionality related to running applications on Kubernetes.